 This option is only useful for single-stroke engraving fonts unknown to Rhino.
 Always leave this option unchecked unless the single-stroke font used has an unexpected look as below.

-Rhino keeps a list of single-stroke and double-stroke fonts.
-If you use one on the list, Rhino will try the following:
+Rhino keeps a list of engraving fonts.
+If one of them is selected, Rhino will try the following:

 Displays lower-case letters as small caps.
 Set the relative text size to a percentage of the normal text.

 When placing the text, the cursor will appear at the center of the text.